 North Korea Seen Reassembling Rocket Test Site

-Satellite imagery suggests North Korea may be taking steps to reactivate a partially decommissioned long-range rocket test site on the west coast of the country.
+Satellite imagery suggests that North Korea may be taking steps to reactivate a partially decommissioned long-range rocket test site on the 'country's west coast.

-Experts say they see evidence that workers are re-building at the Sohae Satellite Launching Station.
-In a matter of days, a rocket engine test stand and a large transfer structure have been reassembled, according to Joseph S. Bermudez Jr., a senior fellow for imagery analysis at the Center for Strategic and International Studies.
+Experts say they see evidence that workers are rebuilding at the Sohae Satellite Launching Station.
+In a matter of days, a rocket-engine test stand and a large transfer structure have been reassembled, according to Joseph S. Bermudez Jr., a senior fellow for imagery analysis at the Center for Strategic and International Studies.
 The structures were taken down over the course of last summer, Bermudez says, and reassembled in a matter of days.

 "We've seen a remarkably quick rebuilding," he says.

 News of the apparent activity comes less than a week after a second summit between the U.S. and North Korea ended in stalemate.
 President Trump and North Korean leader Kim Jong Un met in Hanoi, Vietnam, on Feb.
 27 and 28.
-But the two sides wrapped up talks early, after it became apparent that they were far apart on any deal over the North's nuclear program.
+But the two sides wrapped up talks early after it became apparent that they were far apart on any deal over North Korea's nuclear program.

 Sohae, which North Korea earlier promised to dismantle, is one of several test sites for its missile program.